andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 Philosophy of Key Choices

+* Follow existing patterns for key choices:
+  * Constants: <i>π</i> is assigned P, so I use unmodified keys for other values, both existing like <i>e</i> and a couple more I provide.
+  * Controls: Clear is assigned C and Equals is assigned =, so I also use unmodified keys for other controls such as memory recall and degree
-• Leave all of the calculator’s existing key assignments in place if possible.
+* Leave all of the calculator’s existing key assignments in place if possible.
-** The major exception here is that Apple assigns unshifted E to the natural logarithm function, while I assign that to the constant <var>e</var>, and use ⌘⌥E for natural logarithm (since I assign ⌘E to the exponential function).
+  * The major exception here is that Apple assigns unshifted E to the natural logarithm function, while I assign that to the constant <var>e</var>, and use ⌘⌥E for natural logarithm (since I assign ⌘E to the exponential function).
 This is more in keeping with the other assignments for operations.
-** The other exception are the assignments for views, which as noted above use command keys I’d rather use for calculations.
-My general pattern for views or windows within an application is also to use  ⌘ ^, so that shows up here, too, along with more memorable letter choices.
+  * The other exception are the assignments for views, which as noted above use command keys I’d rather use for calculations.
+My general pattern for views or windows within an application is also to use the modifiers ⌘ ^, so that shows up here, too, along with more memorable letter choices.

 These macros work with MacOS 12 Monterey, and probably with later versions, too; earlier versions may be missing some functions.